AbirKazi/CMS-Solution-for-learntocode.westminster.ac.uk/README.md

 # CMS-Solution-for-learntocode.westminster.ac.uk
-I developed a CMS solution for learntocode.westminster.ac.uk.
+I developed a bespoke CMS solution for learntocode.westminster.ac.uk.
 Thanks to this CMS solution the user now has a nice user interface from which they can manage content on their site.
-Before this solution the user was required to make changes to the the source code of the site, everytime they wanted to manage content on the site, which was time-consuming and error-prone.
+Before this solution the user was required to make changes to the source code of the site, everytime they wanted to manage content on the site, which was time-consuming and error-prone.

 Technologies used in this project are: HTML, CSS, Bootstrap, JavaScript, jQuery, PHP, JSON, AJAX, REST, SQL (phpMyAdmin), Backbone, CodeIgniter